 ANOC World Beach Games

-It will focus on uniting the passion and interests of billions of young people around the world by embracing exciting youth-orientated sports and the latest interactive and progress technologies.
+It will focus on uniting the passion and interests of billions of young people around the world by embracing exciting youth-orientated sports and the latest interactive and progressive technologies.

-The event has been created by ANOC to provide a global platform for NOCs and IFs to engage with the world's young people in different and innovative ways.
+The event has been created by ANOC to provide a global platform for NOCs and International Federations to engage with the world's young people in different and innovative ways.

 The ANOC Awards

-The ANOC Awards.
-The ANOC Awards give ANOC the chance to commend the achievements of NOCs, athletes and key members of the Olympic Family and promote best practice.
-It also provides an opportunity for the NOCs to take part in an event in which they can celebrate their work and the work of their colleagues.
+The ANOC Awards give ANOC the chance to commend the achievements of NOCs, athletes and key members of the Olympic family and promote best practice.
+They also provide an opportunity for the NOCs to take part in an event in which they can celebrate their work and the work of their colleagues.

-The ANOC Awards 2017 took place in Prague, Czech Republic on November 2, 2017 and celebrated the best male and female sporting performance from each continent.
+The 2017 ANOC Awards took place in Prague, Czech Republic on November 2 and celebrated the best male and female sporting performance from each continent.

 Commissions and Working Groups

-The nine Commissions and Working groups were ratified at the ANOC Executive Council meeting in December 2013.
+The nine Commissions and Working Groups were ratified at the ANOC Executive Council meeting in December 2013.
 They meet up to three times a year and place a strong emphasis on delivering tangible and measurable results for the benefit of ANOC's stakeholders.